 Enter science; our route to 'know how' - observation, mathematical theory, testable hypotheses, experimental validation and peer review ... science was our current best effort at understanding, not the best best just better than the alternatives that had been tried from time to time ... science was not just another opinion.
 Science was new 'know how' which 'proved' to 'work' and was unknown to most Bishops, Princes, Generals & Bureaucrats ... you could con all the folk some of the time and some of the folk all of the time but you could never con all the folk all the time.
-Science emerged from a cooperative team of many peers ... an experiment in Scunthorpe which was repeated in the Antipodes 17½ nights later with the same peer reviewed result was meaningful evidence.
+Science emerged from a cooperative team of many peers ... a double blind randomised control experiment in Scunthorpe which was repeated in the Antipodes 17½ nights later with the same peer reviewed results was meaningful evidence.

 Science did not reveal a guaranteed truth but it did erode ignorance.